danRtech/danRtech/README.md

 ## Hi there 👋
 - 🚀 I’m currently working on a Shopify app.
-- 🌱 I'm practicing to build Microservices with Spring Boot, containerize them with Docker, and deploy on AWS.
+- 🌱 I'm practicing building Microservices with Spring Boot, containerize them with Docker, and deploy on AWS.
 - 💬 How to reach me: www.linkedin.com/in/danilru
 <!--
 **danRtech/danRtech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.